 In the ’00s I made a visit to Japan to visit old friends I made when I lived there in the ’90s.
 To my surprise, an old friend of mine handed me a bag of magic mushrooms!
-Due to a loop-hole in the law, magic mushrooms were being sold legally in head shops.
-Of course, this loop-hole was quickly closed, but before this was achieved, young Japanese took full advantage and mushroom use was going through the roof!
+Due to a loop-hole in the law, they were being sold legally in head shops.
+Of course, this loop-hole was quickly closed, but before this was achieved, young Japanese took full advantage and magic mushroom use was going through the roof!
 My visit just happened to luckily coincide with this boom.

 The trip report